tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 ### Corrupted Data

 If your tables contain long strings (>500,000 characters in a single field), the data can get corrupted for that column.
 Writing the data succeeds, but reading it fails.
-The best solution for our use case was to modify the page size row checks at write time.
+One solution was to modify the page size row checks at write time.
 See: https://github.com/apache/parquet-mr/pull/297

 ### Query Benchmark